Ready to migrate your WordPress site to another host? Great! Just don’t mess it up.

 Data Loss

-Data loss is one of the biggest fears of anyone transferring their site from one server to another.
+Data loss is one of the biggest fears of anyone migrating a website from one host to another.
 Fortunately, it’s also the easiest issue to prevent.
 Before transferring hosts or making major changes to your website, do a full site backup.
 Regular backups should be part of your routine WordPress maintenance anyway.
-With a quality managed hosting service, the backups will be automatic.
-To be on the safe side, run a backup right before you start making changes to ensure you have a copy of the latest data.
+With a quality managed hosting service, the backups are automatic.
+To be safe, run a backup before making changes to ensure you have a copy of the latest data.

 Damaged URLs